High-Frequency Trading: Pros & Cons

 The Sharpe Ratio, or risk-reward ratio, is hence abnormally high.
 Compared to the traditional investor who employs a long-term strategy, the ratio is significantly higher.
 In addition to increasing the likelihood of a huge loss, a high-frequency trader may occasionally just make a fraction of a cent, which is all they need to make gains throughout the day.

-Additionally, it is believed that high-frequency traders, or big financial institutions, frequently make money off of lesser market participants, such as individual investors or smaller financial organizations.
+Additionally, high-frequency traders, or big financial institutions, reportedly frequently make money off of lesser market participants, such as individual investors or smaller financial organizations.

-Last but not least, HFT has been connected to both market crashes and heightened market volatility.
-Some high-frequency traders have been discovered by regulators using unlawful market manipulation techniques like layering and spoofing.
-It was established that HFT played a significant role in the extreme market volatility that occurred during the 2010 Flash Crash.
+HFT connects to both market crashes and heightened market volatility.
+Regulators have discovered some high-frequency traders using unlawful market manipulation techniques like layering and spoofing.
+Research established that HFT played a significant role in the extreme market volatility during the 2010 Flash Crash.

 Ethics and Market Impact